ocaml/dune/doc/melange.rst

   in the :ref:`preprocessing-spec` section.

-- ``(preprocessor_deps (<deps-conf list>))`` specifies extra preprocessor dependencies preprocessor, i.e., if the preprocessor reads a generated file.
+- ``(preprocessor_deps (<deps-conf list>))`` specifies extra preprocessor dependencies, e.g. if the preprocessor reads a generated file.
   The specification of dependencies is described in the :ref:`deps-field` section.